 “As I reflect back to my first travel nurse job, I was a little nervous about leaving my family”, Jim confessed.
-“So, I chose a location fairly close to home in case my family needed me.
+“So, I chose an assignment close to home in case my family needed me.
 I also arranged a support system for them while I was away; relatives and friends I could call on to help if needed.”

 “My friends at Travel Nurse Across America make traveling very easy for me,” Jim explained.
-“Derek, my recruiter is honest about my options, dependable and always has my best interests at heart.
-He’s a real pro and stays on top of assignments that are a match with my preferences and skills.
+“Derek, my recruiter is honest about my options, dependable, and always has my best interests at heart.
+He’s a real pro and stays on top of assignments that match my preferences and skills.
 He’s the brother I never had.
 He’s fantastic!”
-They are all great; from Miss Ida, who answers my calls, to QA, benefits, and accounting.
-Ashley even finds suitable housing in small out of the way places where there is nothing.
+They are all great; from Miss Ida, who answers my calls, to the Quality Assurance team, benefits, and accounting.
+Ashley even finds suitable travel nurse housing in small out-of-the-way places where there is nothing.
 I can depend on the Travel Nurse across America team each step of the way.”

 “When I have time off, I like to go to rodeos, go fishing or shoot pictures.
 I think New Mexico is my favorite state to visit because it allows me to actively pursue my hobbies.
 The colors in the photos I take of the New Mexico landscape and sky are very vivid, and the landscape is so different from my home state of Tennessee, it’s intriguing!”
 Jim reflected.

 Working in the West also gives Jim an occasional opportunity to feed his long-time hobby of performing as a rodeo clown.
 It all started many years ago when Jim became a sponsor for the college rodeo team in his hometown.
 “As my interest increased I also competed in rodeo events, but without a lot of success,” Jim recalled.
 “I decided to switch gears and became a rodeo clown in 1977.”